 - Make a vegetarian quiche by skipping the prosciutto, easy as that!

 - Use your favorite protein instead of prosciutto: cooked bacon, or ham for a crustless ham and cheese quiche.

 - Make a double batch (for a crowd or meal prep!) by doubling the ingredients and baking them in a 9×13 casserole dish.
-You’ll want to adjust the bake time, check out my low carb breakfast casserole for some tips.
+You’ll want to adjust the bake time, check out my keto breakfast casserole for some tips.

 - Or, turn this crustless asparagus quiche into egg muffins, by pouring the quiche into a greased muffin tin pan.

 - Add more vegetables.
 Quiche is an awesome way to sneak them in!
-Just saute, and mix in your favorite low carb vegetables like kale, spinach, mushrooms, oh my!
+Just saute, and mix in your favorite vegetables like kale, spinach, mushrooms, oh my!

 Because I’m a fan of all things breakfast, AND all things eggs, I have more recipes than I can count.
 Check out these tasty varieties.
 I’m sure you’ll find a favorite!

 - 1 1/2 Cup Leeks chopped + thoroughly cleaned

 - 1/2 Teaspoon Kosher Salt

 - 8 Eggs large

 - 1 Cup Heavy Cream